From An Upper Cervical Chiropractic Perspective

 Without fail there is always the cynical answer from at least one participant who says that repeat visits to the chiropractor’s office are simply about the money.
 Nothing more.

 So, is “it all about the money?”
-Or are there logical and physiological reasons for the recommendation of repeat visits that will serve the the interests of the patient?
+Or are there logical and physiological reasons for the recommendation of repeat visits?
+These reasons might serve the interests of the patient.
+Understanding the need for repeat chiropractic visits can help clarify this.

 The physio(logical) reasons chiropractic care requires more than a couple of visits

-I answer this question in the short video below, and I encourage you to watch it.
+I answer this question in the short video below.
+And I encourage you to watch it as repeat chiropractic visits are explored further.

-I address the false assumptions that are often not asked or voiced with discussing this topic.
-I discuss tissue the reality of healing times, which few practitioners actually address with their patients.
+We address the false assumptions that are often not asked or voiced when discussing this topic.
+I discuss the reality of tissue healing times, which few practitioners address with their patients.
+This highlights the importance of repeat chiropractic visits.

-I also answer from the perspective of a structural chiropractor using upper cervical chiropractic procedures (and a few other tools), who always does two things:
+I also answer from the perspective of a structural chiropractor using upper cervical chiropractic procedures (and a few other tools).
+I always do two things related to repeat chiropractic visits:

 • Delivers chiropractic care that people want

-• Always tells the truth about what I believe the patient may need in the long term to help their alignment last
+• Always tells the truth about what I believe the patient may need in the long term.
+This helps their alignment last.

 Contrary to popular ideas on the Internet, I have personally examined many patients several years beyond their initial care plan (6 to 12 weeks) and found that their initial posture improvement (leg length differential, pelvic rotation, lean of thoracic spine, and head tilt) was still present!
-In other words, they were still holding major aspects of their total body alignment months to years later.
-And this is possible because these patients allowed me to help them for more than “just a few visits.”
+The benefits of repeat chiropractic visits were evident as they were still holding major aspects of their total body alignment months to years later.
+This is possible because these patients allowed me to help them for more than “just a few visits.”

 DrZWard